 Then I froze.
 Even though we had been in touch since the split, I had not heard from them in quite some time now.
 Maybe it was time to let it go.

+I've always had trouble with that, letting go of someone.
 In the natural stream of life people come and go out of our lives, but "goodbye" has always been a real struggle for me.

 The disintegration of my marriage was almost more than I could tolerate.
 I have been working on the "letting go" for a very long time.
 If I couldn't have turned to family,friends, and my faith in God, the loneliness would have been crushing.